AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ## Adding a new analysis

-To start a new analysis, copy and paste the `template/template_example.Rmd` file to the new pertinent analysis folder.
+To start a new analysis, copy and paste the `template/template_example.Rmd` file to the new pertinent section's folder.

-- Update Dockerfile with needed packages
-- Add example dataset's experiment folder to S3 buckets
-- Push update Docker image

 ### File naming conventions